local-resilience-tech/local-resilience-tech/content/roadmap/01_multi_node_wikipedia/01_easy_node_setup.md

 - _LoRes Node_ is built and ready to install on new nodes
 - There is a section in the [docs](/docs) part of this website with clear install instructions
 - This has been used to setup 3 nodes by people who aren't active developers on LoRes Node.

+## Current status

+The setup pathway has been tested a fair bit in **Lores Node**, and it's working quite well.
+However, the documentation isn't done yet.